About

 Applying the Cases Before You File

-The framework the cases provide is useful well before any refusal arrives.
-When evaluating a proposed mark, the questions to ask are: does the mark immediately tell a consumer something accurate about the goods, or does connecting the mark to the goods require a cognitive step?
+When evaluating a proposed mark, key questions to ask are: does the mark immediately tell a consumer something accurate about the goods, or does connecting the mark to the goods require a cognitive step?
 Does the mark combine words in an unexpected way that creates incongruity?
 Is any descriptive element transformed by an arbitrary pairing into something that requires imagination to decode?

 Five Dogs Law handles trademark clearance, prosecution, and office action responses.
 If you want to evaluate a mark before filing, or if your application has already received a descriptiveness refusal, book a free consultation.